-Bits[A12:A0] select the address within the register map that is written to or read from during the data transfer portion of the communications cycle.
+A12:A0: These 13 bits select the address within the register map that is written to or read from during the data transfer portion of the communications cycle.
 Only Bits[A9:A0] are needed to cover the range of the 0x232 registers used by the AD9520.
 Bits[A12:A10] must always be 0b.
 For multibyte transfers, this address is the starting byte address.
 In MSB first mode, subsequent bytes increment the address.